Create Orders

 Add taxes and discounts

-If an order is taxable — either a tax on the order total, or on individual line items — it needs to have taxing details.
-For discounts, you also need to add those details to the order.
-Before calling the CalculateOrder endpoint, be sure that you have added tax and discount details to the order.
+If an order is taxable (either a tax on the order total or on individual line items), it needs to have taxing and discount details.
+Before calling CalculateOrder, be sure to add tax and discount details to the order.
 For more information, see Apply Taxes and Discounts.

 Link to section